starling021/toron/README.md

     --only-data-org       (Show IP, port and org)
     --only-data-hostnames (Show IP, port and hostnames)

-# Terms of use
+# Copycat toolkit disclaimer

-    This tool is only for educational purposes only.
+    INFO: Usage of the Copycat Toolkit for attacking targets without prior mutual consent is illegal.
-    Use this tool wisely and never without permission.
+    It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
-    I am not responsible for anything you do with this tool.
+    Developers assume no liability and are not responsible for any misuse or damage caused by this program.

-# Copycat MIT license
+# Copycat toolkit license

     MIT License